1844 - 1950

 1908

-The Lip mark is filed and the dials struck with the three letters LIP.
+The Lip brand is registered, and the dials are marked with the three letters LIP.

 1910

-Lip innovates with a promotional campaign made of advertisements in magazines and wall posters to publicize its distribution network which is a revolution in the world of watchmaking.
-Indeed, the exclusive representatives sell Lip watches at the Lip price, which are covered by a national guarantee.
+Lip innovates with a promotional campaign consisting of magazine advertisements and wall posters to promote its distribution network, which was a revolution in the watchmaking world.
+Indeed, exclusive representatives sell Lip watches at Lip's official price, offering national warranty coverage.

 1935

-Since 1935, Lip manufactures a small series of Type 10, aeronautical wristwatches, which will equip Jean Mermoz's "Croix du Sud".
-In homage to the birth of Jean Mermoz in 1901, Lip reissues the Type 10 in 2001.
+Since 1935, Lip has been producing a limited series of aviation wristwatches called Type 10, which were used on Jean Mermoz's "Croix du Sud" flight.
+In tribute to Jean Mermoz's birth in 1901, Lip reissued the Type 10 in 2001.

 1946